MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgIdentityB2CUserFlowLanguage.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserFlowLanguageConfiguration>`: userFlowLanguageConfiguration
+`BODYPARAMETER <IMicrosoftGraphUserFlowLanguageConfiguration>`: userFlowLanguageConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DefaultPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the default content to display in a user flow for a specified language.
 This collection does not allow any kind of modification.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The language name to display.
 This property is read-only.
   - `[IsEnabled <Boolean?>]`: Indicates whether the language is enabled within the user flow.
   - `[OverridesPages <IMicrosoftGraphUserFlowLanguagePage[]>]`: Collection of pages with the overrides messages to display in a user flow for a specified language.
 This collection only allows to modify the content of the page, any other modification is not allowed (creation or deletion of pages).

-DEFAULTPAGES <IMicrosoftGraphUserFlowLanguagePage\[]>: Collection of pages with the default content to display in a user flow for a specified language.
+`DEFAULTPAGES <IMicrosoftGraphUserFlowLanguagePage[]>`: Collection of pages with the default content to display in a user flow for a specified language.
 This collection does not allow any kind of modification.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.

-INPUTOBJECT `<IIdentitySignInsIdentity>`: Identity Parameter
+`INPUTOBJECT <IIdentitySignInsIdentity>`: Identity Parameter
   - `[ActivityBasedTimeoutPolicyId <String>]`: The unique identifier of activityBasedTimeoutPolicy
   - `[AppManagementPolicyId <String>]`: The unique identifier of appManagementPolicy
   - `[AuthenticationCombinationConfigurationId <String>]`: The unique identifier of authenticationCombinationConfiguration